Kingxukai/linux/Documentation/filesystems/btrfs.rst

 Btrfs is a copy on write filesystem for Linux aimed at implementing advanced features while focusing on fault tolerance, repair and easy administration.
-Jointly developed by several companies, licensed under the GPL and open for contribution from anyone.
+Jointly developed by several companies, licensed under the woke GPL and open for contribution from anyone.

 The main Btrfs features include: